Black and white graphic of the Hill Tower at Frank Lloyd Wright's Taliesin.

 This room, a long room ending in a point, is now known as the Dana Gallery.
 Look at the drawing at the top of this page.
 At the top of the drawing is a “T”.
 The left side of the “T” is the room known as the Dana Gallery today.
 This room was originally the Science room for the Hillside Home School.
 The right side of the “T” is another room that’s almost a mirror image of the Dana Gallery.
 That room, on the right side of the “T”, is now known as the Roberts Room and was originally the Art room.

-The names of the rooms (Dana Gallery, Roberts Room) come from two people who gave money to Wright’s aunts, the leaders of the Hillside Home School, when they were completing Wright’s building.
-Wright told the story about the names in the addition he made to his autobiography in 1943:
+The names of the rooms (Dana Gallery, Roberts Room) come from two people who gave money to Wright’s aunts when they were completing the building.
+Wright told the story about the names in the 1943 edition of his autobiography:

 One of my clients, Mrs. Susan Lawrence Dana, gave them the little Art and Science building next to the School building and equipment, complete.
 She loaned the Aunts twenty-seven thousand dollars more to help complete the main school building.
 Another client, Charles E. Roberts, 2 gave nine thousand dollars to help in a subsequent pinch….